 General Chicago Street Parking Rules:

-✅ Park at least 20 feet away from a crosswalk, if your vehicle is more than six feet tall.
-Keep your bumper off of the crosswalk, if your vehicle is less than six feet tall.
+- Keep at least 20 feet away from crosswalks if your vehicle is over six feet tall; for shorter vehicles, keep your bumper off the crosswalk.

-✅ Park at least 20 feet away from stop signs
+- Stay at least 20 feet from stop signs.

-✅ Park at least 15 feet away from fire hydrants
+- Keep at least 15 feet from fire hydrants.

-✅ Between December 1-March 31, do not leave your car parked overnight on most main streets
+- Between December 1 and March 31, don’t leave your car parked overnight on main streets.

-✅ Do not park on a sidewalk, parkway, or crosswalk, even if you’re parked in a private driveway
+- Never park on a sidewalk, parkway, or crosswalk, even in a private driveway.

 Understanding Parking Rules: